 These application interview tips will give you the inside scoop on what you may be asked, and how to prepare, for your college or university application interview.

-Your university application interview is an important way for you and your prospective institution to find out if you are right for each other.
+Your tertiary education application interview is an important way for you and your prospective institution to find out if you are right for each other.
 Due to the large volume of applicants you’ll find that the traditionally large universities are often unable to meet all their prospective students personally.
 They may have to rely solely on your ATAR ranking to tell them what they need to know about you.

 At ICMS however, we pride ourselves on our personal approach to the admissions process.
 Our smaller campus and friendly community means that we are able to offer a unique student experience – and we are able to assess your application on factors other than simply your ranking.